How to Slow Down in Life When You Still Have Things to Do

 Five-Step Slow-Down Practice for Daily Life

 Use this five-step practice when you want a beginner-friendly way to slow down without adding another big project.
-It takes a few minutes and fits ordinary settings, like a kitchen chair, bus seat, or office stairwell.
+It takes a few minutes and fits ordinary settings, such as standing near a departure gate, waiting beside a supermarket conveyor, or pausing with a parking ticket stub in your hand.

 1. Set one daily pause point.
 Choose waking, meals, arriving home, or sitting down at your desk.